 Winds from tornadoes and hurricanes in particular are well known for causing catastrophic damage over a wide area, and are more than capable of killing all on their own: when the wind blows hard enough, even the smallest, most innocuous object can become a deadly projectile.

 The bronze on our list goes to the germs.
-Epidemics, pandemics, pestilence, whatever kind of outbreak you are facing, know that eruptions of bacteria, viruses and other microscopic Hell-raisers have killed 10’s and 10’s of millions of people over the centuries, often in horrible ways.
+Epidemics, pandemics, pestilence, whatever kind of outbreak you are facing, know that eruptions of bacteria, viruses and other microscopic thugs have killed 10’s and 10’s of millions of people over the centuries, often in horrible ways.
 Outbreaks of disease account for a hair over 11% of all global disasters according to the UNODRR.

 While much of the developed world has in recent decades been spared the horror of ebola, typhoid malaria and plague epidemics that still haunt much of the Third World, even these nations fear the specter of a virulent flu outbreak, and no one knows when a new and novel mutation or previously undiscovered germ will rip through a population with no cure in sight.